aglitke/quarry/README.md

     python quarry/server.py -c /etc/quarry/quarry.conf

-You can then use the mock cinder API at http://localhost:8776/v2/
+You can then use the mock cinder API at `http://localhost:8776/v2/`

-## About cinder emulation

-Currently the only way to create playbooks and run them with quarry is by using the mock cinder API.
-Quarry implements just enough of the API to allow for provisioning of volumes and snapshots, and connecting volumes to hosts.
-Thus the following endpoints are available:
+The following endpoints are available:

 **GET /v2** - This is the API root and contains no information.